 Studies show consumers who use independent appraisers recover 40% more on average than those who accept the initial offer.

-These are real outcomes from consumers who pushed back on lowball offers with the right support.
+These are actual outcomes from consumers who pushed back on lowball offers with the right support.

 Most insurers undersettle all three — often in the same accident.
 We help you identify and document each one.